Sepideh Moafi: Career

 In 2020, Moafi starred alongside Clayne Crawford in The Killing of Two Lovers, an American drama film written, directed, produced and edited by Robert Machoian.
 The film had its world premiere at the Sundance Film Festival on January 27, 2020, and the film was released on May 14, 2021.
 The film tells the separation between the parents of four children in which Moafi plays Niki, the wife of Clayne Crawford's David.

 In April 2021, Moafi was cast in the Apple TV+ American crime drama limited series Black Bird.
 Produced by Dennis Lehane, Moafi stars alongside Taron Egerton, Paul Walter Hauser and Greg Kinnear.
-Production for the series began in New Orleans in April 2021 and is based on the novel In With The Devil: A Fallen Hero, A Serial Killer, and A Dangerous Bargain for Redemption by James Keene and Hillel Levin.
+Production for the series began in New Orleans in April 2021 and is based on the novel In With The Devil: A Fallen Hero, A Serial Killer, and A Dangerous Bargain for Redemption by James Keene.
 Moafi plays FBI agent Lauren McCauley in the true crime drama, an FBI agent who approaches protagonist Jimmy Keene about the Larry Hall operation.
 Moafi attended the premiere event on Wednesday June 29, 2022, at the Regency Bruin Theater in Los Angeles, California.
-The six-episode limited series premiered globally on July 8, 2022 on Apple TV+.
+The six-episode limited series premiered globally on July 8, 2022, on Apple TV+.

-In November 2021, Moafi was cast as "Hour" in the FX limited series Class of '09 along side Brian J. Smith, Jake McDorman, Brooke Smith, joining previously announced leads Brian Tyree Henry and Kate Mara.
+In November 2021, Moafi was cast as "Hour" in the FX limited series Class of '09 alongside Brian J. Smith, Jake McDorman, Brooke Smith, joining previously announced leads Brian Tyree Henry and Kate Mara.
 The eight-part series produced by FX Productions revolves around a group of FBI agents who graduated from Quantico in 2009 and are reunited following the death of a mutual friend.
 The series is executive produced by Tom Rob Smith, Nina Jacobson and Brad Simpson.
-Class of '09 is set to air some time in 2023 exclusively on FX on Hulu.
+Class of '09 premiered on May 10, 2023 on FX on Hulu.